matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 ---
 class: focus-slide, center
+# Reviewer Note

+.huge.bold[If you're reading this before 2020-12-08 these slides might get revised for better clarity, timing, and figure quality]

+---
+class: focus-slide, center
 # Goals for today's discussion

 .huge.center.bold[Point out some of the ongoing work that you might be interested in]